Voice Search Optimization Guide 2026: Boost Your Rankings

 1. Massive Growth in Voice Searches

-• Over 58% of internet users use voice search daily in 2025 (source: Statista).
+• Over 58% of internet users use voice search daily.

 • Smart speaker sales have crossed 500 million devices globally, making voice queries more accessible than ever.